Bob-586/SocialMediaEncoder/README.md

 Don't Forget to: Import the following SQL files, to setup your MySQL Database.
 [sme_db.sql](m/sme_db.sql)

 [sme_admin_table.sql](admin/sme_admin_table.sql)

+NOTE: Do, sme_db.sql First as it creates the Database sme, if it does not exist yet.
+Some, Control Panels, require you to setup the database sme before using that SQL file!

 [Here again, is the Install, Instructions](INSTALL.txt)